frenyfernandes/golnal/README.md

           })
 ```
 <h2>Developer quick-start</h2>
-One needs have knowledge of javascript
+One needs to have knowledge of javascript